 The Web Camera Shutter is attached to the LCD mask by magnet.
 Please be care not to lose it during removing the LCD mask.

-- 4. Release the LCD harness from the guides on the LCD cover. - 5.
 Grasp the bound & detach tapes and pull out the tapes slowly and parallelly from the LCD cover.